 Still Picking Now

-After I made so many changes, I got on with I thought was my life and moved towards a better version of me.
+After I made so many changes, I got on with what I thought was my life and moved towards a better version of myself.
 I made a couple of wrong choices: I got my heart broken for the first time in my life.
 I knew he was the wrong guy, I knew he didn't feel about me the way I felt about him, and I knew I needed to have that experience.
 Because I had never had it before.
 I am usually the one breaking hearts.
 There have been only two men who I chose who were wrong and I chose them because I knew they needed to teach me something.
-They did, and I am smarter stronger, knew what I used to know version of myself.
+They did, and I am smarter stronger, and knew what I used to know the version of myself.

-So when my landlords, who are in their 80s and have no business being on a ladder, went through a serious health scare, and decided to get rid of the headache of rentals, I was all for it.
+So when my landlords, who are in their 80s and have no business being on a ladder, went through a serious health scare and decided to get rid of the headache of rentals, I was all for it.
 I knew it was time to go.
 I dithered around a bit, trying to make the practical decision, but in the end, knew it was the right thing to stick all my stuff in storage and hit the road.